asujaykk/Road-segmentation-UNET-model/README.md

 ## Data collection
  The data required for this task is a collection of images taken from the front camera of a car / vehicle.
 I used my mobile phone camera to continuously record video while I was driving.
 The camera is mounted in the center of the front windshield.
  I collected 28 hours of such videos during my travels in various districts of Kerala and Karnataka.
- Those videos includes different types of roads (highway,road with lane marking, road without lane mark, mud road, one way, multi lane road), junctions, curves and elevations.
+ Those videos includes different types of roads scenarios (highway,road with lane marking, road without lane mark, mud road, one way, multi lane road), junctions, curves and elevations.

  ## Data annotation
-  The next difficult step was to annotate the frames from these videos for image segmentation model.
+  The next difficult step is to annotate the frames from these videos for image segmentation model.
+Data annotation is the process of categorizing and labeling the raw data in such a way that it can be fed to an ai model for training.
+In segmentation task, each pixel of an image need to be labeled.
 As you know this is a bit time consuming task compared to bounding box drawing in case of object detection task.

- Here you need to draw a segmentation mask on each frame.
+Instead of manually labeling each pixel in an image, this is achived by categorizing a region (a polygon) in the image with a label.
+So we need to draw the polygon through the boundaries of a region in the image.
+In this project the polygon will be drawn through the road region boundaries.
+And the pixels inside the polygon will be labelled as 'road region' and the pixels outside of this polygon will be labeled as 'non-road region'.

+Basically the annotation for image segmentation is creating a mask image (with the same size of input image) corresponds to each input image.
+And the mask pixel values are the class label value for the corresponding pixel in the input image.

 I used Intel's CVAT tool for this task.The data annotation was performed over 600 images/frames (these frames are randomly taken from different videos) for 7 classes.

+  ## Data set format
+  The interpreted data in the CVAT tool can be downloaded in different formats as per your requirement.
+In this project I chose the 'Kitti' format because it contains the direct mask image required for U-Net model training.

+  The 'kitti data set' folder contains the following files and folder structure.
+  1. label_colors.txt: This file contain the class label information.
+  2. default/image_2 : This directory contains all input images (x.jpg files).
+  3. default/instance: This directory contains target mask image of each input image (x.png files).
+  4. Default/semantic_rgb: This directory contains the mask image in RGB format (x.png files).

-  A Subset of above data set is used in this project, and this subset only include 100 annotated images with two class (road , non-road).
+A subset of my 7 class data set is used in this project, and this subset only include 100 annotated images with two class (road , non-road).

-  The class label for each pixel will be as follows
+  The class label for each pixel is as follows

    1. Non road area : The pixel value of this class in the mask frame will be 0
    2. Road area     : The pixel value of this class in the mask frame will be 2